DataDog/stratus-red-team/docs/attack-techniques/kubernetes/k8s.persistence.create-token.md

 ## Description

 Creates a token with a large expiration for a service account.
-This is typically leveraged for persistence.
+An attacker can create such a long-lived token to easily gain persistence on a compromised cluster.

 ## Instructions